jletey/PoBT/instructions.md

 $ git clone https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects.git
 ```

-After that, if you don't already have Jupyter Notebook installed, I suggest doing the following instructions

 ## Jupyter Notebook Installation

+If you already don't have Jupyter Notebook installed, please follow the below instructions.

 - Install Anaconda from the this [link](https://www.anaconda.com/distribution/) (please download the Python 3 version).
 - Depending on which system you're on, Anaconda might have you answer some questions.